polyose/plasmo/README.md

 ### Writing a cell

-This section is TODO, tldr:  implement the `Desma` abstract class in `desmata.py`.
+This section is TODO, summary: implement the `Desma` abstract base class in `desmata.py`.

 ## P2P Aspirations